 In a nutshell

-PWAs have immense potential to increase conversion rates because they use technology that brings the website to every device at a lightning fast speed, at a low cost and work flawlessly across channels.
+PWAs have immense potential to increase conversion rates because they use technology that brings the website to every device at a lightning-fast speed, at a low cost and work flawlessly across channels.
+But then, you can never ignore conversion rate optimization.
+Despite all the PWA benefits, it’s always advisable to do have a CRO team..
 They solve the mobile conversion dilemma and the desktop responsiveness challenge by bridging the divide.